LosManos/St4mpede/readme.md

 https://fluentdata.codeplex.com + Fluency (I have not tried this solution.)

 ## POCO generation only
-http://type.litesolutions.net/ (Absolutely not the same but it reads C# instead of database schema). https://github.com/jbubriski/ST4bby/ (Generates POCOS from database schema in the same way as St4mpede.
+http://type.litesolutions.net/ (Absolutely not the same but it reads C# instead of database schema).
+https://github.com/jbubriski/ST4bby/ (Generates POCOS from database schema in the same way as St4mpede.
 Less code.
 Less ceremony.)
+[Visually located](http://www.visuallylocated.com/post/2015/10/05/Creating-C-classes-from-JSON-(or-XML)-in-Visual-Studio-2015.aspx)  (A Visual studio plugin that created C# clsses from JSON or XML.
+I ahve not tested.)

 *eof*